luci/luci-go/lucicfg/doc/README.md

 * **caches**: a list of [swarming.cache(...)](#swarming.cache) objects describing Swarming named caches that should be present on the bot.
 See [swarming.cache(...)](#swarming.cache) doc for more details.
 Supports the module-scoped defaults.
 They are joined with the explicitly passed caches.
 * **execution_timeout**: how long to wait for a running build to finish before forcefully aborting it and marking the build as timed out.
 If None, defer the decision to Buildbucket service.
 Supports the module-scoped default.
 * **grace_period**: how long to wait after the expiration of `execution_timeout` or after a Cancel event, before the build is forcefully shut down.
 Your build can use this time as a 'last gasp' to do quick actions like killing child processes, cleaning resources, etc. Supports the module-scoped default.
+* **heartbeat_timeout**: How long Buildbucket should wait for a running build to send any updates before forcefully fail it with `INFRA_FAILURE`.
+If None, Buildbucket won't check the heartbeat timeout.
+This field only takes effect for builds that don't have Buildbucket managing their underlying backend tasks, namely the ones on TaskBackendLite.
+E.g. builds running on Swarming don't need to set this.
 * **dimensions**: a dict with swarming dimensions, indicating requirements for a bot to execute the build.
 Keys are strings (e.g. `os`), and values are either strings (e.g. `Linux`), [swarming.dimension(...)](#swarming.dimension) objects (for defining expiring dimensions) or lists of thereof.
 Supports the module-scoped defaults.
 They are merged (non-recursively) with the explicitly passed dimensions.
 * **priority**: int [1-255] or None, indicating swarming task priority, lower is more important.
 If None, defer the decision to Buildbucket service.
 Supports the module-scoped default.
 * **swarming_host**: appspot hostname of a Swarming service to use for this builder instead of the default specified in [luci.project(...)](#luci.project).
 Use with great caution.
 Supports the module-scoped default.